 Job Prospects for Iridologists

-Upon completion of an iridology course, most students will typically undertake an internship with a certified iridologist before stepping out into the real world to practise the modality in their professional capacity.
+After completing an iridology course, most students will typically complete an internship with a certified iridologist or experienced naturopathic practitioner before stepping out into the real world to practise the modality professionally.